 According to research, women who consume more dairy products have a higher chance of conceiving twins.

-In general, identical twins happen in 1 every 250 births.
+In general, they happen every 1 in 250 births.
 The odds of having identical twins is less common than having fraternal twins.
 It does not run in families and can happen randomly.
-Some families who have more than one set of identical twins can chalk it up to luck and coincidence rather than genetics.
+Some families who have more than one set can chalk it up to luck and coincidence rather than genetics.

-Non-identical or fraternal twins are more common because it is influenced by genetics.
+Non-identical are more common because it is influenced by genetics.
 If your family has a history of having multiple sets of twins, the chance of you having twins is high.